-With a self-directed trading account, you can trade thousands of Canadian and U.S. stocks and ETFs.
+With a self-directed investing account, you can trade thousands of Canadian and U.S. stocks and ETFs.
 There are no trading commissions, no account minimums, and everyone has access to real-time, on-demand quotes for all securities.

 Buy a stock or ETF